 Entering college is a relatively new and an exciting phase of life.
-According to a report by CBS news, more than 28 percent of college students said that they feel overwhelmed by everything they need to do in college.
+According to a report by CBS news, more than 28 percent of college students said that they feel stressed by everything they need to do in college.
 Following these tips will guarantee a smooth freshman year in college with limited stress and anxiety.

 1. Attend all the orientation sessions